Alaska01/smashing-magazine-heatmap/README.md

 ## Show your support

-Give a ⭐️ if you like this project!!!!!
+Give a ⭐️ if you like this project!

 ## Acknowledgments